NaomiChmielewski/QuantumComputing/README.md

 ## 8 Quantum Neural Networks

-Schuld, Sinayskiy, Petruccione: The quest for a Quantum Neural Network and Beer et al.: Training deep quantum neural networks
+Several models of a potential quantum neural net have been proposed, both on NISQ and fault-tolerant devices.
+For a global overview of some interesting approaches, see Schuld, Sinayskiy, Petruccione: The quest for a Quantum Neural Network.

+A few challenges arise when attempting to translate the framework of classical neural networks to the quantum realm.
+First, quantum mechanics are inherently linear, which begs the question of how to implement non-linear activation functions.
+Another issue is that of parameter updates.
+In classical neural nets, parameter updates are typically done via some form of backpropagation.
+This approach becomes impossible in a quantum circuit, as it would require storing all intermediate states of the network during computation.

+These challenges are tackled in parameterised quantum circuits.

+Beer et al.: Training deep quantum neural networks